neothink-dao/supabase/README.md

 - Follows Supabase and open-source best practices for structure, security, and maintainability.
 - MCP/CI/CD ready for automated deployments and edge function management.

+## Supabase Schema Drift Detection (CI/CD)

+This repo includes a GitHub Actions workflow (`.github/workflows/supabase-schema-drift.yml`) that automatically checks for schema drift between the repo and the live Supabase database on every PR and push to `main`.

+- **How it works:**
+  - On every push or PR, the workflow runs `supabase db diff --linked` against your live project.
+  - If there are any uncommitted schema changes, the workflow will fail, preventing drift.
+  - Secrets required: `SUPABASE_DB_PASSWORD`, `SUPABASE_PROJECT_REF` (add these in your repo settings).

+## Policy & Security Model

+- **Row Level Security (RLS):** Enabled on all tables by default for maximum security.
+- **Default Policies:** All tables have a default-deny policy and a permissive `service_role` policy.
+- **User Policies:** For tables with a `user_id` column, authenticated users can only access their own rows (SELECT, INSERT, UPDATE, DELETE).
+- **Admin Policies:** Service/admin roles retain full access for management and support.
+(Add more granular admin policies as needed.)

+## Edge Functions & Automation

+- All Edge Functions use Deno 2.1+, are modular, and leverage environment variables for secrets.
+- Use Edge Functions for automation, notifications, and delightful user experiences.

+## Realtime & Event-Driven UX

+- Realtime is enabled for collaborative and notification-driven tables (e.g., chat, notifications).
+- Use Realtime Broadcast for ephemeral UI updates.

+## Accessibility & Performance

+- All APIs and UIs are designed for accessibility (ARIA, keyboard, mobile-friendly).
+- Indexes are added for all columns used in policies and frequent queries.

+## Onboarding & Documentation

+- All migrations are timestamped, modular, and idempotent where possible.
+- This README, migration comments, and code comments document all custom business logic, policies, and workflows.

 ## Getting Started
 See [docs/](docs/) for full documentation and onboarding instructions.